Cricket’s Shorthand Course

 Practicing Problem Areas

-Try including a few words on either side of the problem.
+Include a few words on either side of the problem.
 This will prevent hesitation as you approach a word that worries you.

 Vary the speed.
 Slow helps precision.
 Speed helps fluency and reduces hesitation.
 You need both.
 If you made your own outline, consider changing it.